qsymmachus/dnd/2021-05 Castle Yorba Heist/2021-05 Castle Yorba Heist.md

 * Potion of Greater Healing (4d4+4), 45 gold
 * Potion of Superior Healing (8d4+8), 120 gold
 * Potion of Speed (haste for 1 minute), 270 gold
-* Cindar, 5 gold an ingot
+* Cindar, 4 gold an ingot

 ### Wizardly Wares

 A long, narrow room is lined with rows of bookshelves.
 There's barely enough space to squeeze past them.
 At the very back of the room, a dwarvish wizard in dingy robes is hunched over a book.
-He jolts up when you speak to him, and his glasses fall of his face.
+He jolts up when you speak to him, and his spectacles fall of his face.
 "My goodness, sorry, very sorry, my mind was quite elsewhere.
 Are you looking for something in particular?"

 The dwarf sells the following magical wares: